Location of Adventure

 We can best serve you if our Natural Habitat Adventures Travel Desk makes your reservations, as we are intimately familiar with the special requirements of this program and can arrange the most efficient travel.
 Please call us at 800-543-8917.
 Note that while we offer you the best possible rates available to us on airfare and additional nights' accommodations, you may find special web rates or better fares online.

-NHA will book your international flights to and from Cuba via Miami.
+NHA will book your international flights to and from Cuba via Miami or Fort Lauderdale.
 Please note that the cost of these flights is included in your trip fee.